kubermatic/docs/content/kubermatic/main/architecture/supported-providers/kubevirt/kubevirt.en.md

 - Spread across a given topology domains (*TopologySpreadConstraints*).
 - Schedule on nodes having some specific labels (*Node Affinity Preset*).

+{{% notice note %}}
-**Note**: `Pod Affinity Preset` and `Pod Anti Affinity Preset` are deprecated.
+`Pod Affinity Preset` and `Pod Anti Affinity Preset` are deprecated.
 Migration to `TopologySpreadConstraints` does not affect existing MachineDeployment and corresponding VMs.
 If existing MachineDeployment has Pod Affinity/Anti-Affinity Preset spec, it will remain the same.
 But any update of existing MachineDeployment will trigger creation of new VMs which will not have Pod Affinity/Anti-Affinity Preset spec
 , instead they will have default topology spread constraint.
+Refer to the migration notes from KKP 2.21 to KKP 2.22
+{{% /notice %}}

 TopologySpreadConstraint for VMs are related to [Kubernetes:Pod Topology Spread Constraints](https://kubernetes.io/docs/concepts/scheduling-eviction/topology-spread-constraints/).
 Below is the description of different fields of a `TopologySpreadConstraints`: